-The Board shall vigorously enforce its prohibitions against unlawful harassment.
+The Board shall vigorously enforce its prohibitions against unlawful legally prohibited harassment.
 While observing the principles of due process, a violation of this policy may result in disciplinary action up to and including the discharge of an employee or the suspension/expulsion of a student.
 All disciplinary action will be taken in accordance with applicable State law and the terms of the relevant collective bargaining agreement(s).
 When imposing discipline, the Superintendent shall consider the totality of the circumstances involved in the matter, including the ages and maturity levels of those involved.
 In those cases where unlawful harassment is not substantiated, the Board may consider whether the alleged conduct nevertheless warrants discipline in accordance with other Board policies, consistent with the terms of the relevant collective bargaining agreement(s).

-Where the Board becomes aware that a prior remedial action has been taken against a member of the District community, all subsequent sanctions imposed by the Board and/or Superintendent shall be reasonably calculated to eliminate such conduct in the future.
+Where the Board becomes aware that a prior remedial action has been taken against a member of the District community, all subsequent sanctions imposed by the Board and/or Superintendent shall be reasonably calculated to eliminate such conduct or the opportunity for such conduct in the future.

 Education and Training

 In support of this policy, the Board promotes preventative educational measures to create greater awareness of unlawful discriminatory practices.
-The Superintendent or designee shall provide appropriate training to all members of the District community related to the implementation of this policy and its accompanying administrative procedures.
-All training regarding the Board's policy and administrative procedures and harassment in general, will be age and content appropriate.
+The Superintendent or designee shall provide appropriate training to all members of the District community related to the implementation of this policy and Policy 1362.02.
+All training regarding this policy, Policy 1362.02, and harassment in general, will be age and content appropriate.

 F.S.
 110.1221, 760.01, 760.10, 1000.05 42 U.S.C.
 2000d et seq.
 42 U.S.C.
 2000e et seq.
 29 U.S.C.
 621 et seq.
 29 U.S.C.
-794 42 U.S.C.
+794 29 C.F.R.
+Part 1635 42 U.S.C.
 12101 et seq.
 20 U.S.C.
 1681 et seq.
 42 U.S.C.
-1983
+1983 42 U.S.C.
+2000ff et seq., The Genetic Information Nondiscrimination Act National School Boards Association Inquiry and Analysis - May 2008

 NEW POLICY - VOL. 9, NO. 2, JUNE 2009 - PLEASE COMPLETE